 - Be smart with your supplies.
 Make a plan for rationing everything and stick to your plan.
 You simply never know how long you’ll be stranded.

 - Signal for help.
 Use your cell phone if possible.
-If it’s not working, there are other options for signaling for help like raising your car’s hood, placing shiny objects (like mirrors and cd’s) around your location and laying bright clothing on the snow.
-And of course, making a fire not only will help you stay warm, it will also be another indication of your location.
+If it’s not working, there are other options for signaling for help, like raising your car’s hood, placing shiny objects (like mirrors and CDs) around your location, and laying bright clothing on the snow.
+And, of course, making a fire will not only help you stay warm, but it will also indicate your location.

-Even the most careful person can get stranded and even lost in the snow, but you never have to be unprepared for it.
-Use the above tips for preventing tragedy and ensuring survival if it ever happens to you.
+Even the most careful person can get stranded and lost in the snow, but you never have to be unprepared for it.
+Instead, use the above tips to prevent tragedy and ensure survival if it ever happens to you.